MikeHopley/ftl-ships-strategy/index.md

 In early fights, typically use the Halberd and start the beam in shields for maximum damage.
 Be aware that some enemies (such as Rebels) are quite likely to have shields-3.
 Occasionally it may be better to open fights with a Leto to weapons, before switching to the Halberd; consider which weapon will be switched off.

 Your first extra crew member is worth one free power, replacing the pilot.
-Don't forget that two Zoltans can completely ion-proof one shield layer, and can also [de-ionise shields](https://www.youtube.com/watch?v=jpR3veZtlsc&t=52s).
+Don't forget that two Zoltans can completely [ion-proof one shield layer](https://www.youtube.com/watch?v=jpR3veZtlsc&t=3m15s), and can also [de-ionise shields](https://www.youtube.com/watch?v=jpR3veZtlsc&t=52s) even when you have multiple layers.

 You have three empty system slots to fill, so try to buy your first system a little earlier than usual.
 Distress beacons are less good than usual&thinsp;&mdash;&thinsp;possibly still better than a "standard" beacon, but worse than a guaranteed fight (if you have map data).